17 August | Adelaide Convention Centre

 Working Together to End Homelessness.

-This conference will also launch The Zero Project Adelaide.
+This conference also launched The Zero Project Adelaide.
 Against a backdrop of rising homelessness in Australia, Adelaide now has a unique opportunity to lead the country in finding solutions to improve the lives of people experiencing homelessness and, through the Zero Project Adelaide, put an end to street homelessness in the inner city.

 - David Pearson, Adelaide Zero Project